CaroHaensch/carohaensch.github.io/index.md

 My research focuses on missing data, synthetic data, and large-scale social science data, and I publish in both traditional statistics and methods journals as well as NLP conference proceedings.
 I also care deeply about teaching and about making statistical and computational methods accessible – mostly using R and Python.

-If you have any questions, please feel free to get in touch.
+If you are interested in collaboration, teaching material, or data resources, feel free to reach out via my institutional profiles or LinkedIn.

 ---